 If you want an open pair of earbuds that fit more comfortably, get the Mobvoi TicPods 2 instead.
 For better or worse, these slim earphones more closely resemble the AirPods, and like the OnePlus buds, the microphone system uses ambient noise cancelling technology.
 It isn’t quite as advanced though: the Mobvoi TicPods 2 uses a single-mic array.

 The bass response is more tempered compared to OnePlus’ earphones, which means vocals are a bit easier to perceive.
 Neither headset is capable of isolating the listener from her surroundings, which is the nature of nozzle-free designs.
 At least the Mobvoi companion app is available across various platforms, making firmware updates and full user control accessible.
+If you like the TicPods 2 but want a sealed design, consider the Mobvoi Earbuds Gesture.

 The Anker SoundCore Liberty Air 2 is a high-value headset